Maninder-cell/FieldPilot-backend/docs/PROJECT_STRUCTURE.md

-# FieldPilot - Project Structure
+# FieldRino - Project Structure

 ## Overview

-This document provides a comprehensive overview of the FieldPilot project structure, explaining the purpose of each directory and file.
+This document provides a comprehensive overview of the FieldRino project structure, explaining the purpose of each directory and file.

 ## Root Directory Structure

 ```
-fieldpilot/
+fieldrino/
 ├── backend/                 # Django backend application
 ├── frontend/                # Next.js frontend application
 ├── docs/                    # Project documentation